Florence food tour – local dishes and street food in Italy

 4. Schiacciata

-Florence’s answer to focaccia, schiacciata is a flatbread that permeates every aspect of daily Florentine life.
-The name means “crushed” or “flattened,” referring to the technique of pressing the dough into a pan and dimpling it aggressively with your fingers before baking.
-The result is a bread that is simultaneously crispy on the outside, pillowy-soft within, and generously soaked with olive oil and flaked sea salt.
+Florence’s answer to focaccia, schiacciata is a flatbread that shows up everywhere — in bakery windows, at market stalls, folded around sandwich fillings at lunch counters across the city.
+The name means “crushed,” referring to the way the dough gets pressed into the pan and dimpled hard with your fingers before baking.
+What comes out is crispy on the outside, pillowy within, and soaked through with olive oil and flaked sea salt.

 5. Pappa al Pomodoro